Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 ## Apply all statistical significance tests implemented in IQ-TREE to this set of 100 ML trees.

+### Information about the statistical tests performed using IQ-TREE:
+- Kishino-Hasegawa test: Uses differences in support provided by individual sites for two trees to determine if the overall differences between the trees are significantly greater than expected from random sampling error.
+Assumes that characters are independant and identically distributed.
+Should be of trees that are selected a priori.
+- Shimodaira-Hasegawa test: Similar to KH, but more statistical correct in cases where trees are not selected a priori.
+Can be used to test one tree against another tree that was found by searching for the best tree among a large set of candidate trees.
+- RELL: A fast approximation of bootstrapping to assess variability in likelihood ratio test statistics.
+Instead of resampling characters and conducting a full phylogenetic analysis, we simply resample the site-likelihoods from the original.
+- Approximately Unbiased (AU) test (Shimodaira): The SH test becomes too conservative when testing many trees.
+The AU test fixes this problem.
+Uses a multiscale bootstrap technique for hypothesis testing of regions to reduce test bias.
+- c-ELW: Expected likelihood weight.

+### Proceedure
 First install iqtree.

 Run the following command to find the tree with best likelihood value: